hzqst/MetaHookSv/README.md

 10. Vertex-Buffer-Object (VBO) "Batch-Draw" optimization for BSP terrain.
 With VBO enabled you will get higher framerate and lower CPU usage.
 Warning: this feature may cause the render result differs from the one in original game that: random textures are gone, non-visible terrain in current BSP-node are always visible...

-#### Launch Parameters / Commmandline Parameters

--nofbo : disable FrameBufferObject rendering.
-SSAO and Deferred-Shading will not be available when FBO is disabled.

--nomsaa : disable MultiSampling Anti-Aliasing (MSAA).
-It is strongly recommended to disable MSAA if you are using SSAO.

--nohdr : disable High-Dynamic-Range (HDR).

--directblit : force to blit the FrameBufferObject to screen.

--nodirectblit : force to render backbuffer as a textured quad to screen.

--hdrcolor 8/16/32 : set the HDR internal framebufferobject/texture color.

--msaa 4/8/16 : set the sample count of MSAA.

 #### Console Vars

-r_hdr 1 / 0 : to enable / disable HDR(high-dynamic-range) post-processor. recommended value : 1
+r_hdr 1 / 0 : to enable or disable HDR(high-dynamic-range) post-processor. recommended value : 1

 r_hdr_blurwidth : to control the intensity of blur for HDR. recommended value : 0.1